After Wisdom Tooth Removal

--Please use ibuprofen/Advil/Aleve (unless you are allergic to it, are taking blood thinners or are pregnant) in addition to your prescribed pain medication.
+Please use ibuprofen/Advil/Aleve (unless you are allergic to it, are taking blood thinners or are pregnant) in addition to your prescribed pain medication.
 Follow the package instructions unless we have advised you otherwise.
 This will help relieve pain and swelling and allow you to use less of the stronger medication.
 You may use both if necessary but many patients find they don’t need the narcotic.

--If you want to avoid taking the narcotic pain medication you can add 2 Tylenol twice per day to the regimen above.
+If you want to avoid taking the narcotic medication you can add 2 Tylenol twice per day to the regimen above.